karlhulme/sengi/readme.md

 Skip and Limit are included as a convenience but should not be used for enumerating through "pages" of a collection.
 This is not reliable because the collection can change between requests.
 Imagine you ask for the first 10 records.
 Then an additional 3 records get inserted into the database at the front.
 Records previously at index 8, 9 and 10 are now at index 11, 12 and 13.
 So if you request records 11-20 you'll get duplicates.
 Databases do not guarantee the order of documents, so omitting a search order will not help.
 It also isn't performant because implementations at the database level will often involve walking the entire result set so skip/limit will take longer and longer to run as the numbers get larger.
 For this reason, some databases (e.g. AWS DynamoDO) don't provide any support for Offset.

+## Patching

+The sengi engine will replace any field that is included in a patch.
+If a field should be removed, then specify null.

+A field is always replaced in it's entirety, you cannot replace part of a schema type field.
+This makes it easier for clients to produce new values, without having to keep track of the individual changes made to parts of a field.
+As a side effect, it means that nulls value can be stored within schema types if desired.

 ## Development

 All packages in the monorepo are tested and versioned together.